 Quality Improvement Projects:

-Residents will be required to complete two operational or clinical audits during their first year of residency.
+Residents will be required to complete an operational or clinical audit during their first year of residency.
 Audit topics commonly involve evaluations of current processes and protocols.
 Audit preceptors evaluate the residents’ research and writing skill, and then provide feedback on each of the audits in order to further develop and refine the residents’ skills.
-A medication use evaluation will also be completed during the first year of residency and will be presented at the Great Lakes Pharmacy Residency Conference.
+A medication use evaluation will also be completed during the first year of residency.
+During the second year, a quality improvement project will be conducted.

 The residents will participate in the education of PharmD students enrolled at The Ohio State University including having opportunities to deliver didactic lectures and precept PharmD students.
 As the residents progress through the program, the residents will participate in the education of PGY1 pharmacy residents.
 The residents will complete a formal teaching certificate.